-WONG KOK SEONG

-Independent Director Age 51
+WONG KOK SEONG Independent Director I Age 52

-Mr Wong, who is not related to any family member of the directors and staff, was appointed as Independent Director of the Company on 24 November 2009 and was last re-elected on 27 July 2018.
-He has more than 28 years of experience in external and internal auditing, financial accounting, management consultancy, taxation, due diligence and project implementation.
+Mr Wong, who is not related to any family member of the directors and staff, was appointed as Independent Director of the Company on 24 November 2009 and was last re-elected on 28 July 2021.
+He has more than 31 years of experience in external and internal auditing, financial accounting, management consultancy, taxation, due diligence and project implementation.

 Mr Wong is the Managing Partner of Hasnan THL Wong & Partners., an accounting firm in Malaysia.
 He is a Member of the Malaysian Institute of Accountants and a Fellow of the Association of Chartered Certified Accountants.
-He is currently serving on the boards of Bursa Malaysia-listed corporations, M N C Wireless Berhad as Independent Director and Chairman of the Board and PNE PCB Berhad as Independent Director and Chairman of the Audit Committee.
+He is currently serving on the boards of Bursa Malaysia-listed corporations, M N C Wireless Berhad as Independent Director and Chairman of the Board and PNE PCB Berhad, Fitters Diversified Berhad, PDZ Holdings Berhad and Computer Forms (Malaysia) Berhad as their Independent Director and Chairman of the Audit Committee.
+He is also the Independent Director and Chairman of Energem Corp. which is listed on the Nasdaq.
 He is also a Director of T H Law Consultants Sdn.
 Bhd..